Spare Room Restaurant and Lounge

-Spare Room Restaurant and Lounge, or simply The Spare Room, is a restaurant and entertainment venue in northeast Portland, Oregon, United States.
+Spare Room Restaurant and Lounge, or simply The Spare Room, is a dive bar, restaurant, and entertainment venue in northeast Portland, Oregon, United States.

 Description and history

 The Spare Room is a restaurant and entertainment venue with two bars in northeast Portland's Cully neighborhood, established in 1977 in a former bowling alley.
 The restaurant's daily menu features standard pub food and classic American cuisine for breakfast, lunch, and dinner.

 The space has a large dance floor and hosts a variety of events, such as bingo for seniors, country–western dances, karaoke, and hard and indie rock concerts.
 The Spare Room hosts a monthly event called "the Get Down", described by Willamette Week as a "soul, funk and R&B dance party that's almost too popular", as of 2018.
 The venue also hosts "Sugar Town", described as one of the city's "most established inclusive dance nights" featuring a disc jockey who specializes in blues and soul music.